Assess the Circularity of Your Package

 *Residential refers to curbside recycling and municipal drop-off services provided for both single and multifamily.ACCESS THE TOOL

-The Framework, the first of several elements of the Pathway to Circularity in development, strives to deliver new depth to industry conversations and bring to light the interdependence of the varying factors that shape recycling.
+The Residential Recyclability Framework is the first element of the Pathway to Circularity to be developed.
+The Framework strives to deliver new depth on the varying factors that shape recycling.
 The Framework will help companies determine if their package can navigate the recycling system and provide them with the necessary actions to advance their packaging toward recyclability and meet their sustainability goals.

-What is the Pathway to Circularity Recyclability Framework and how is it different from existing frameworks?
+What is the Pathway to Circularity: Residential Recyclability Framework and how is it different from existing frameworks?

-The Framework, created through the Pathway to Circularity initiative, defines five building blocks critical to progressing packaging design for recyclability – design for circularity, recyclability prevalence, access and adoption, capture journey, and packaging fate, along with key requirements within each block.
+The Framework, created through the Pathway to Circularity initiative, is a first-of-its-kind opportunity for the entire recycling value chain to assist in the process of determining recyclability.
+It defines five building blocks critical to progressing packaging design for recyclability – design for recyclability, recyclability prevalence, access and adoption, capture journey, and packaging fate, along with key requirements within each block.
 The Framework is an important tool in transforming the recycling system by aligning stakeholders behind the steps needed to evolve the packaging that is going into it.

 We see a critical role for the Framework going forward in:

 - Shaping package design

 - Helping policymakers by defining what is recyclable

 Why did you host a Public Comment Period?

 The goal of the public comment period from August 19 – September 17, 2021 was to get the broadest possible stakeholder input and progress the Framework in partnership with the whole industry: we want to build it together.
 During the stakeholder engagement period, comments submitted online were collected for review.